Yinnis97/Pynq-Z2/Wifi/SSH/SSH.md

 **If you're still experiencing issues, there may be another underlying problem.**
 1. Make sure your SSH service is listening on the correct IP that you're using to log in.
 2. If you're sharing your network from your PC/Laptop, try resharing it.
 (Turn sharing off and back on)
+3. Switch sharing to Ethernet ,Ethernet 3 ,etc. Switching it up and reconnecting to the first one may fix it.

 ### 5. Still stuck